 Below is a brief overview of the doctor of philosophy degree requirements within the Department of Electrical and Computer Engineering.
 For a full explanation of requirements, please visit the Graduate School’s Doctor of Philosophy requirements page.

 - A minimum of 60 credits of approved coursework and research (30 credits beyond a Master’s Degree) is required.

 - If you already have an MS:

-- 18 classroom (non EE 6990) credits are required with a minimum of 9 credits in EE 5000-6000, and a minimum of 3 credits being 4000-level or higher from the College of Engineering, Physics, Mathematics, or Computer Science.
+- 18 classroom (non EE 6990) credits are required with a minimum of 9 credits in EE 5000-6000, and a minimum of 3 credits being 4000-level or higher from the College of Engineering (non EE), Physics, Mathematics, or Computer Science.
 Note: that in general credits counted for the MS can NOT also be counted towards the 30 credits required beyond the MS.

 - If you do not have an MS:

-- You must earn a grade of B or better in all courses.
+- You must earn a grade of BC or better in all EE courses; C or better for non EE courses.
+(BC/C grades may only be used up to six (6) credits.)